Moghan/neighborhood-map/README.md

 The project repo is available at https://github.com/Moghan/neighborhood-map

-Have a look at the neighborhood-map sight at http://riots.se/neighborhood-map/
+Have a look at the neighborhood-map at http://riots.se/neighborhood-map/

 ## Getting started
 Install the bower-modules listed as dependencies in the bower.json file into the project folder.
 At the moment they are the following.